marcuscraske/build-tv/docs/config/led-patterns.md

 # LED Patterns
-This configuration is used by the interval daemon to show notifications and turn the screen on/off.
+This configuration is used by the notification daemon to show notifications and turn the screen on/off.

 Each piece of configuration should be defined as a JSON object inside the following: